yosefkurniawan/swift-pwa/src/core/register/pages/default/readme.md

 # Description

-Module login can be installed with custom template or default template if you don't need custom, you can import it directly from the default modules
+Module register can be installed with custom template or default template if you don't need custom, you can import it directly from the default modules

 # How to install
 ## Use default template and no overide
-### import Login module and place on your routing
+### import Register module and place on your routing
 ````
-import Page from '@core/login/pages/default';
+import Page from '@core/register/pages/default';
 export default Page;